Computed tomography of the thyroid: Ectopic tissue/gland

 Fig. 18.
 Lingular thyroid in a 33-year-old male who presented with oropharyngeal bleeding. an Axial enhanced neck CT scan at the level of mandible demonstrates a 3 × 3 × 3.4 cm round, partly well-delineated, heterogeneously enhancing lesion (white arrow).
 It is predominantly on the left side of the oropharynx and to some extent at the mid part of the base of the tongue.
 The thyroid gland was normal (not shown). b Image of the anterior face and neck taken 20 minutes after Tc99m-Pertechnetate injection shows absent thyroid radiotracer uptake in normal thyroid anatomical location (black short arrows).
 There is an area of increased uptake (long black arrows) corresponding to the posterior tongue mass identified on CT scan.

 Ectopic thyroid tissue lateral to the orthotopic midline location is rare.
 The exact anatomical definition of this rare entity is debated in the literature.
 To avoid confusion, some authors define a lateral neck ectopic thyroid as any thyroid tissue superficial to the strap muscles with no midline continuity.
 The majority of lateral thyroid ectopia cases have been reported as lesions closely related to the strap muscles.
 There are few reported cases of ectopic lateral thyroid tissue in the submandibular region, jugulodigastric region, or within the parotid gland substance (Fig. 17).

 The origin of lateral ectopic thyroid tissue is not fully understood.
 Although this is controversial, some authors suggest that it might have originated from lateral thyroid anlagen (ultimobranchial bodies) that failed to fuse with the median anlage during caudal migration.

 A thyroglossal duct cyst (TDC) is a duct remnant between the foramen cecum and thyroid isthmus.
 Most TDCs are located below the hyoid bone and in the midline.
-The more caudal the cyst, the more likely it will be off midline within 2 cm (Fig. 19 and and20).20).
+The more caudal the cyst, the more likely it will be off midline within 2 cm (Fig. 19 and 20).
 On a CT scan, a TDC appears as a well-circumscribed area of fluid attenuation with thin walls.
 The cyst wall can become thick with an enhancing rim indicative of current or previous infection.
-These cysts maybe complicated by haemorrhage, infection, or malignancy.
+These cysts may be complicated by haemorrhage, infection, or malignancy.
 Therefore, their US and CT scan appearance may vary based on their content.
 Nodular enhancement within a TDC should initiate further workup to exclude malignancy (Fig. 21).
 US-guided FNA of these suspicious nodular areas is considered an appropriate next diagnostic step, taking into consideration the high rate of false negative results.